-My friend Cindy (aka Jeno) from Weeknite Meals had asked me for Shoyu Ramen (“shoyu” means soy sauce in Japanese) before the summer and I finally finished my recipe after testing several times.
-If you don’t (or can’t) eat spicy food like myself, don’t panic yet.
-This amount of spicy level is “endurable” for people who cannot tolerable spicy food, even me.
-If you prefer no spicy taste at all for yourself or young children, you can use regular chili bean paste (doubanjiang) and not spicy chili bean paste (la doubanjiang).
-Of course, if you like it more spicy, please increase the amount based on your personal preference.
-I hope you enjoy this Shoyu Ramen!
+My friend Cindy from Weeknite Meals had asked me for Shoyu Ramen (“shoyu” means soy sauce in Japanese) before the summer and I finally finished my recipe after testing several times.
+If you don’t (or can’t) eat spicy food, don’t worry!
+The amount of spice in this noodle soup is not much, so you can adjust as you like.
+If you prefer your soup to be not spicy at all for yourself or young children, you can use regular chili bean paste (doubanjiang).
+If you like it spicy, add more spicy chili bean paste (la doubanjiang).

 You prefer miso flavor?
 Check my Homemade Miso Ramen recipe!

 Don’t want to miss a recipe?
 Sign up for the FREE Just One Cookbook newsletter delivered to your inbox!
 And stay in touch on Facebook, Google+, Pinterest, and Instagram for all the latest updates.
 Thank you so much for reading, and till next time!